Russian cruiser Vladimir Monomakh: Career

-Construction began on Vladimir Monomakh on 22 February 1881 at the Baltic Shipyard in St. Petersburg, although the formal keel-laying ceremony was not held until 21 May.
+Construction began on Vladimir Monomakh on 22 February 1881 at the Baltic Works in St. Petersburg, although the formal keel-laying ceremony was not held until 21 May.
 She was launched on 22 October 1882 and completed on 13 July 1883.
 The ship's total cost was 3,348,847 rubles.
 Although the second vessel to be laid down in the Dmitri Donskoy class, Vladimir Monomakh was completed first.
 Due to constant changes during construction, the design of both vessels diverged considerably by the time of completion.
 The ship was named after Vladimir II Monomakh, Grand Prince of Kiev.

 On 11 October 1884, Vladimir Monomakh began a leisurely voyage from the Baltic Sea to the Far East.
 She made port visits in Kristiansand, Norway and Portland Harbour, England before reaching Malta on 25 November.
 The ship spent most of the next six weeks in Greek waters before arriving at Port Said, Egypt on 12 January 1885 to transit the Suez Canal.
 Vladimir Monomakh encountered the British ironclad battleship HMS Agamemnon there and was followed by her all the way to Japan as tensions were rising between Great Britain and Russia in early 1885.
 The ship arrived in Nagasaki in March 1885 and was appointed flagship of the Russian Pacific Fleet under Rear Admiral A.E.
 Kroun.
 Based out of Vladivostok, she normally wintered in warmer waters.
 For example, Vladimir Monomakh visited Manila, Singapore, Hong Kong, Batavia, Dutch East Indies and Penang Island between November 1885 and March 1886.
 She returned to Kronstadt in 1887 and was refitted in 1888.

 Vladimir Monomakh departed Kronstadt for the Mediterranean on 6 November 1889 where she remained for the next year.
 She joined the official escort for the Tsarevich Nicholas II's visit to the Far East.
 The Tsarevich travelled aboard the Pamiat Azova and Vladimir Monomakh provided protection.
 The two ships reached Singapore on 2 March 1891, and reached Vladivostok on 23 May.
 Once at Vladivostok, Captain Oskar Stark was appointed commander of the ship and Vladimir Monomakh was overhauled through August.
 She wintered over again at Nagasaki, departing for Europe on 23 April 1892 and reached Kronstadt in August, where the ship was given a thorough refit beginning on 22 September.
 The heavy sailing rig was replaced by three signal masts, her funnels were fixed in place, and her boilers were also upgraded.
 Vladimir Monomakh was reclassified as a 1st Class Cruiser on 13 February 1892.